dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-This option assigns id attribute on panel element and text element inside the tab. for having elements without id attribute, set this option to false.
+This option assigns id attribute on panel element and button element inside the tab. for having elements without id attribute, set this option to false.